wrightmat/dnd-eberron/characters/Shear.md

 ### DM Notes

 - Trey would like a pet of some sort, like maybe a bird (owl probably) or a drake.
+So Shear should join Familiar House!
 - Possibly use something like dream sequences to elucidate Shear's forgotten background.
 	- A good initial one would be related to the Owlin of Strixhaven being similar to the Owl Totem protector of the Twilight Forest, Strigix of Lamannia.